Jim Kennedy keeps the Cox empire going strong after 118 years

-NEW YORK Vast family fortunes may be rare, but here is something even rarer: Family fortunes that last.
+NEW YORK (Reuters) - Vast family fortunes may be rare, but here is something even rarer: Family fortunes that last.

 Whether due to spoiled heirs or investment blunders, the money is usually gone within a generation or two.